Lukáš Hůlka

-Lukáš Hůlka (born 31 March 1995) is a Czech professional footballer who plays as a defender for Bohemians 1905 in the Czech First League.
+Lukáš Hůlka (born 31 March 1995) is a Czech professional footballer who plays as a defender for Slovan Liberec in the Czech First League.

 Club career

 Hůlka started playing football in the junior categories of FK Mladá Boleslav, where he won two junior titles in 2013 and 2015.
 He made his debut for Mladá Boleslav in UEFA Europa League qualifying match against NK Široki Brijeg in July 2014.

 He made his league debut on 13 September 2015 in Mladá Boleslav's 1–0 away loss against FC Baník Ostrava.
 He plays his entire career in the Czech First League.
-After a loan spell at Bohemians 1905 in the 2017/2018 season, he transferred to that club in 2019.
-Since then, he has become a regular in the starting line-up and played over 110 games for Bohemians.
+After a loan spell at Bohemians 1905 in the 2017–18 season, he transferred to that club in 2019.
+Since then, he has become a regular in the starting line-up.
+He played form Bohemians until the end of the 2025–26 season, when he transferred to Slovan Liberec.
+He played 227 games for Bohemians (4th most in club's Czech First League at the time he left the club) and scored 18 goals (5th most).

 International career

 Hůlka went through all the youth national teams.
 He made one appearance for Czech Republic national under-21 football team in 2016.